 4. Cover with a cloth (not cheese cloth – it’s too thin) and put a rubber band around it.

-5. Let it store for 5 to 30 days.
-The more time the Kombucha ferments, the more acidic it tastes.
-At 10 days, I thought my Kombucha tea tasted almost like apple cider vinegar.
+5. Let it store for 1-2 weeks.
+The more time the kombucha ferments, the more acidic it tastes.
+At 10 days, I thought my kombucha tea tasted almost like apple cider vinegar.

 How to Store SCOBYs and Kombucha Tea

 1. Once done fermenting, taste your tea by sticking a straw into the liquid and tasting it.

 2. You’ll notice a second SCOBY growing on top when you open the jar.
 It’s perfectly normal for the SCOBY and liquid to be brownish and have grayish particles in it.
 If you see black spots, that’s mold – you’ll have to throw the whole batch away, including the SCOBY.
 Remove both SCOBYs and store in a mason jar with some of the existing Kombucha tea and set aside.
 You can use this for future Kombucha tea brewing.